Table of Contents:

 2. Time to tape off all the edges and make sure your surfaces are covered with drop cloths.

 3. Paint a coat of primer.
-“Stix” primer was recommended by the stencil company and all the resources I consulted.
+The type of primer you use is going to vary depending on the surface you are painting.
+For tile Stix primer was recommended as an excellent bonding primer by the stencil company and all the resources I consulted.

 4. Next I painted 2 coats of the base color using Benjamin Moore’s basic flat paint, Ben, in Snowfall White.

 Time to Stencil

 Finally I was ready to stencil!
 Depending on your surface you may choose to start in the middle or on the edge.
 I wanted the pattern to line up on the sides so that is where I started.